Child corporal punishment laws: Northern Ireland

 In Northern Ireland, laws regarding corporal punishment are similar to England.
 It is unlawful to hit a child upon the head or use an implement.

+Jersey

+In Jersey, corporal punishment was banned in 2020 by the passage of the Children and Education (Amendment) (Jersey) Law 2020.

 United States

 Corporal punishment of children by parents is legal to some extent in all fifty of the United States, and is explicitly legal according to the state laws of all 50 states.
 Social acceptance is generally high, through allowances made for "moderate physical discipline" (using this or similar language) in most states' laws regarding assault, criminal battery, domestic violence or child abuse.
 Whether an instance of corporal punishment exceeds these bounds is usually decided on a case-by-case basis in family court proceedings.

 Zimbabwe

 In 2014, the High Court of Harare ruled that corporal punishment violated the Constitution of Zimbabwe in all settings, with the Court calling for the Constitutional Court to confirm its decision.
 In 2017, Zimbabwe's High Court ruled that child corporal punishment in both the home and at school was unconstitutional, however, the Constitutional Court has not confirmed this judgement.

 Article 241 of the Criminal Law (Codification and Reform) Act 2004 authorises “moderate corporal punishment” of children by parents, guardians and schoolteachers; article 7 of the Children's Act 1972 confirms the right of parents and guardians to “administer reasonable punishment”.